dfk-paris/pb/README.md

 To build and deploy the application nodejs and npm are required on a workstation.
-On the server, an environment to run [rack](http://rack.github.io/) applications is required.
-We will assume that both is already set up.
+On the server, an environment to run [rack](http://rack.github.io/) applications is required as well as MySQL.
+We will assume that all three are already set up.
 Make sure the `bundler` gem is installed on the server as well.

+For MySQL, make sure that `ft_min_word_len` (`[mysqld] section`) is set to `2` instead of the default of `4`.
+This sets the minimum word length that can be found with the full text search.
+This value has to be set correctly BEFORE the database is created, or `REPAIR TABLE main_entries QUICK` has to be run afterwards.

 Clone this repository, then change into its directory.
 Run the following to install dependencies via npm